 Day 3: Fly to Paro.
-Sightseeing as time permits.
+Drive to Thimphu.
+Visit the giant Buddha Statue.

 After breakfast you will transfer to the airport for the short flight up to Bhutan.
 On a clear day the panoramic views of the Himalaya are sensational, including Everest and Kangchenjunga, but particularly exciting is the approach through the Bhutanese foothills and the landing, including a few steep turns to land at the tiny airstrip of Paro.
 Although you are at the mercy of the airline computer, if possible try to sit on the left hand side of the plane for the most spectacular views.